2UE: World War II

-On 3 September 1939 2UE was broadcasting a radio drama in the Lux Radio Theatre series when the performance of Leah Kleschna was interrupted by the voice of the Prime Minister, The Rt.
-Hon.
-Robert Menzies announcing that Australia was now at war with Germany.
+On 3 September 1939 2UE was broadcasting a radio drama in the Lux Radio Theatre series when the performance of Leah Kleschna was interrupted by the voice of the Prime Minister, Robert Menzies announcing that Australia was now at war with Germany.

 Censorship was rife during the war, particularly after the U.S. entered the conflict on 7 December 1941.
 After General Douglas MacArthur set up his headquarters in Australia, he wielded enormous power, including on matters of censorship.
 Inter-alia, he declared that every Australian radio station would only broadcast three news bulletins per day and that these would be simultaneous at 7.45 am, midday and 7.00 pm.
 Weather forecasts were banned because it was felt that this may assist the enemy.

-Notices were issued banning radio stations from broadcasting some major wartime events, but as the federal government didn't have the same power over the printed press as it did over radio, newspapers usually reported events that radio was not permitted to mention.
+Notices were issued banning radio stations from broadcasting some major wartime events, but as the federal government did not have the same power over the printed press as it did over radio, newspapers usually reported events that radio was not permitted to mention.

 There was some talk of closing down all commercial radio stations, as the enemy could beam-in on the transmitters and use these as bombing targets.
 As it transpired, this did not happen.
 However, some stations (not 2UE) were closed down for 24 hours as punishment for perceivably ignoring bans on radio reporting particular news items.

 Many sponsors donated their advertising time to patriotic appeals.

 2UE was also badly affected by staff enlisting.
 2UE personality Frank Bennett became a broadcaster at 9AP Labuan, Borneo.
 Arthur Pettet, an engineer at 2UE, became the Chief Engineer at 9AD, Morotai, Dutch East Indies.
 Bennett and Pettet were only two of dozens of radio personnel who took up positions at the 20 Australian military radio stations throughout the Pacific.

 The supply of overseas programs was virtually cut off during the war, particularly from the U.S., meaning that Australian stations had to produce more local programs; this was the case at 2UE.